nodejs/node/doc/api/deprecations.md

 Node.js may deprecate APIs for any of the following reasons:

 * Use of the API is considered to be unsafe.
-* An improved alternative API is available
+* An improved alternative API is available.
 * Breaking changes to the API are expected in a future major release.

 Node.js utilizes three kinds of Deprecations: